A computation of $THH_*(ku)$ using a gathered spectral sequence

 that is the coend of the functor $\Delta^{op}\times \Delta\rightarrow \M_R$ that sends $(n,m)$ to $F(n)\wedge (\Delta_m)_+$, where $\Delta_\bullet$ is the topological simplex, viewed as a functor $\Delta\rightarrow Top$.

 Similarly, a simplicial based space is a functor $F:\Delta^{op}\rightarrow Top_*$, and its geometric realization $|F|$ is the coend of the functor $F\wedge (\Delta_\bullet)_+$. \end{definition}

-The geometric realization, as a coend, is in fact a coequalizer, and thus will commute with colimits.
+The geometric realization, as a coend, is in fact a coequalizer, and thus commutes with colimits.
 Other useful properties of the geometric realization are: \begin{proposition}[X.1.3 of \cite{elmendorf1997rings}] \begin{itemize} \item For a simplicial based space $X_\bullet$, there is a natural isomorphism